MIMJA156/Lab06ZooZone/README.md

 # Lab06 ZooZone

-For this lab, you will be building on your work from Lab05.
+# Participation
+For participation points, follow good coding practices by writing out pseudocode for the methods you must complete before getting started.
+Make sure to show this pseudocode to a TA for credit!

 # Step 1 -- Writing the Methods
 For this lab, you will be expected to complete the following methods: